LethalCompanyModding/UnityDebuggerAssistant/README.md

 # UnityDebuggerAssistant

-A BepinEx plugin that captures Harmony and Monomod hook information at runtime to ease debugging
+A BepinEx plugin that captures Harmony and MonoMod hook information at runtime to ease debugging

 ## Maintainers